CRM Software 360

 • Strong back-office ERP

-• Strong midrange & enterprise solution
+• Strong midrange solution

 • .NET/SQL/SOA technology